 The Library provides wireless access to the Internet.
 Access is provided through a third party and is not connected to the Library network.
 Use of this service is at the user’s risk and is covered by the privacy policies of the network service provider.

 Personal information is disclosed only in accordance with FOIPPA or as otherwise required by law.

 Where other organizations require personal information in order to provide services on behalf of the Library, the Library ensures that these organizations treat the personal information in compliance with FOIPPA and the Library’s privacy policies.

 Examples of where personal information may be disclosed include:

-• for law enforcement purposes, such as where required by a subpoena, warrant or other order, or to assist in an active investigation of a library security incident;
+- for law enforcement purposes, such as where required by a subpoena, warrant or other order, or to assist in an active investigation of a library security incident;

 The Library does not sell or rent personal information.

 The Library uses reasonable security measures to protect against risks such as unauthorized access, collection, use, disclosure or disposal.
 Security measures include physical, technological and operational safeguards that are appropriate to the nature and format of the personal information.